Work weekends are open to everyone! Any teen can earn $25 off their summer camp fee for each work day they help.

 $50 per individual or $75 for couples or families.

 This retreat is open to all pastors, associate pastors, youth pastors/leaders and their spouses.
-This FREE retreat includes lodging and starts Thursday, June 22nd with registration from 9-10am and ends on Saturday, June 24th after breakfast.
+This FREE retreat includes lodging and registration begins Wednesday at 7pm until Thursday at 10am.
+This retreat ends on Friday, August 24th after supper.

 Attention Returning Campers!